aniasusual/countDown-Timer/README.md

 # countDown-Timer
-this is a count down timer to new years eve
+this is a count down timer to new years eve made using basic javascript, html and css.